PABX & IP Telephony for Brunei Businesses: Complete 2026 Guide

 • Fraud prevention: Protection against toll fraud, call pumping, and unauthorised international calls.

-• Regulatory alignment: Respecting local regulations, including call recording policies and data protection laws.
+• Regulatory alignment: Respecting local regulations, including call recording policies and Brunei’s PDPO data protection requirements.

 Both models remain relevant; the best choice depends on your size, regulatory environment, and IT capacity.